Green Mountain Inn: History

 The building's construction was completed in 1833 by Peter C. Lovejoy (1783–1874).
 He later exchanged it with Stillman Churchill for a farm of 350 acres.
-Churchill added wings, made of brick, a dance hall and a two-storey front porch.
+Churchill added wings, made of brick, a dance hall and a two-story front porch.
 He named it Mansfield House.
 Churchill forfeited ownership in a foreclosure to W. H. H. Bingham, from whom he had previously borrowed money.

 Mansfield House was run as a hotel.
 After it was sold to W. P. Bailey, it became known as the Brick Hotel.
 It received its current name in 1893, when it was bought by Mark C. Lovejoy (1862–1937).

 The Depot Street building was added in 1897, becoming the home of the Mount Mansfield Electric Railroad.
 Depot Street passes between the inn and the Depot building today.
 Sanborn House was purchased, and it became a blacksmith and livery.

 Chester A. Arthur, 21st U.S. president, once performed in a theatrical production at the inn.
 Another president, Gerald Ford, visited as part of a Look magazine feature on the town.
 He posed for photographs in various locations.

 Marvin Gameroff, a Canadian who visited the town and fell in love with it, purchased the inn in 1982.
 It was later transferred to the Gameroff Trust, which still owns the inn.

-Beginning in 1983, the building's 150th anniversary, a major renovation project was begun to restore the main inn and Depout Building.
+Beginning in 1983, the building's 150th anniversary, a major renovation project was begun to restore the main inn and Depot Building.